 Lastly, a visit to Limoges isn’t complete without crossing the beautiful 13th-century bridge, the Pont Saint Etienne.
 By day, you can see the beautiful detail of the bridge and by night it’s all lite up and is very relaxing to walk across and look up at the stars.

-Aixe sur Vienne is the closest town to Limoges and makes a great day trip, but there are many other destinations you could visit in the area too.
+- Aixe sur Vienne is the closest town and makes a great day trip, but there are many other destinations you could visit in the area too.

 Read more about my day trip to Aixe sur Vienne here.

-A small bistrot in the business district, not too far from the cathedral.
+A small Bistrot in the business district of Limoges, not too far from the cathedral.
 They had a great selection of delicious French dishes, freshly made.
 I opted for the €24 3-course menu – salmon carpaccio, beef tenderloin kebab and chocolate fondant with cream and ice-cream for dessert.

-I loved this cute cafe, decorated in Art Deco and a great place to stop and rest your legs from walking around Limoges.
+I loved this cute cafe, it was decorated in Art Deco and a great place to stop and rest your legs from walking around.
 Cafe 1900 is situated close to Les Halles and serve coffees or beers so something for everyone.

 How to get to Limoges?